-The U.S. Treasury's State and Local Fiscal Recovery Fund (SLFRF) presented a phenomenal opportunity for the City of Raleigh to address the disparate and disproportionate effects of the coronavirus on our communities.
-Our primary goal is to ensure an equitable, strategic, and lasting recovery, benefiting all residents.
+The U.S. Treasury's State and Local Fiscal Recovery Fund (SLFRF) presented a phenomenal opportunity for the City of Raleigh (City) to address the disparate and disproportionate effects of the coronavirus on our communities.
+In accepting and deploying these funds, the City's primary goal has been to ensure an equitable, strategic, and lasting recovery benefiting all residents.

 This report provides a comprehensive overview of Raleigh's plan and progress in utilizing the allocated funds to address both immediate and ongoing needs while keeping a focus on long-term opportunities.
-The focus of our efforts includes supporting public health initiatives to combat the impact of COVID-19 and improve outcomes for those affected.
-Additionally, we aim to provide critical resources to families, children, and businesses who have faced economic hardships due to the pandemic.
+Our efforts have centered on supporting public health initiatives to combat the impact of COVID-19 and improving outcomes for those affected.
+Additionally, the City has provided critical resources to families, children, and businesses that have faced economic hardships as a result of the pandemic.

-The City of Raleigh is committed to investing in the City's operations and infrastructure, aiming to sustain Raleigh as a high-quality community of choice in North Carolina for both current and future generations.
+The City stands committed to investing in its operations and infrastructure, with an aim to sustain Raleigh as a high-quality community of choice in North Carolina for current and future generations.

-Throughout the pandemic, the City remained dedicated to helping residents survive and navigate the challenges presented by the crisis.
+Throughout the pandemic, the City remained dedicated to helping residents survive and navigate the complex challenges presented by the crisis.
 The American Rescue Plan Act (ARPA), signed into law on March 11, 2021, has been instrumental in providing financial aid to support various aspects of the pandemic response.
 With total awarded funding of \$73.2 million, ARPA has bolstered support to historically underserved communities, aided small businesses, and offered support to individuals and families of Raleigh.
+Per U.S. Treasury guidance, these funds were required to be encumbered by December 31, 2024, and expended by December 31, 2026.